e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  take the bound check only**, and that scope is load-bearing rather than tidy: a discrete stage reads exclusively at real [ticks](#g-tick) in the nominal world, a `Dual`-carrying cell existing only inside activations discrete stages never run in ([§12.4][s12-4]), so continuous → discrete wires are unconditionally legal — unscoped, the clause would reject the entire sensor → controller pattern.
+  take the bound check only**, and that scope is load-bearing rather than tidy: a discrete stage reads exclusively at real [ticks](#g-tick) in the nominal world, a `Dual`-carrying cell existing only inside activations discrete stages never run in ([§12.4][s12-4]), so continuous → discrete wires are unconditionally legal; the unscoped variant is rejected in row 167.

   Because entries are bounds, nothing is ever "overwritten": cell types are single-sourced from the producer side per activation ([§12.1][s12-1]), and a